60 Second Lemon Law Assessment™

 If your used vehicle qualifies under the Magnuson-Moss Act, you may be entitled to:

-This is a critical point that many Ohio consumers miss: federal law requires the manufacturer to pay your attorney’s fees if your case is successful.
+This is a critical point that many Ohio consumers miss: federal law provides for manufacturer to pay your attorney’s fees if your case is successful.
 That means pursuing a claim costs you nothing out of pocket, just like our state lemon law cases.

 Certified pre-owned vehicles occupy an especially favorable position under the law.
 When a manufacturer certifies a used vehicle, they are issuing a new warranty backed by their own name.
 This manufacturer-backed CPO warranty gives you clear protection under the Magnuson-Moss Act.